bnossum/midgetv/README.md

 - A toolchain for FPGA compilation and upload, for example:
   - iCEcube2 from Lattice
-  - A toolchain based on the very impressive icestorm project, such as: yosys/arachne-pnr/icepack
+  - A toolchain based on the very impressive icestorm project, such as: yosys/arachne-pnr/icepack The size of midgetv as stated in the start of this README is found using LSE syntethis from Lattice. yosys/arachne-pnr give considerable larger images (but my toolchain is old).
+For the time being I will not look into this.

 All my work is done under Linux.